Trailhead: Passo Tre Croci

 The route then steepens up several staircases and rocky outcrops before re-entering thick forest.
 In around 2 hours, you’ll be at the lake.

 The refuge at the lake - rifugio Vandelli, lies on both Alta Via 3 and on the more popular Alta Via 4 so reservations can become hard to get.
-I advise you book as early as you can if you want to stay overnight there.
+I advise you book as early as you can if you want to stay overnight in the area.

 Bring cash if you would like to grab a bite or drink.
 The food is delicious, but I guess after all the hiking effort anything will taste good.